 After the 2011 Joplin tornado tragedy, Sara Jacobs Fisher knew that it was her time to step up and bring her community back from the brink of destruction.
 The pain and loss caused by the tornado inspired Sara to help rebuild the Joplin Butterfly Garden and Overlook.

 For this Firesoul, her profession as an art therapist and her passion for gardening and horticulture combine perfectly in her work at the Joplin Butterfly Garden and Overlook.
-After earning her certificate to become a Missouri Master Naturalist and Master Gardener from the University of Missouri, Sara used her training to serve as a steward of nature in her own community.
+After earning her certificate to become a Missouri Master Naturalist and Master Gardener from the University of Missouri, Sara used her training to serve as a steward of nature in her community.
 She has created five pollinator gardens in three different parks throughout Joplin, spreading the growth of different plants and promoting the health of bees in her city.
-Her drive and initiative is a large part of what makes Sara a Firesoul.
+Her drive and initiative are a large part of what makes Sara a Firesoul.

 Sara finds inspiration through advocacy for the power of nature in healing and reflection.